db-ux-design-system/.github/profile/README.md

 We're a passionate team of creatives and techies working at Deutsche Bahn providing the [DB UX Design System (you need to be logged-in to the DB Marketingportal)](https://marketingportal.extranet.deutschebahn.com/marketingportal/Design-Anwendungen/db-ux-design-system).

-We're currently finalizing a new version of the [DB UX Design System Version 3](https://db-ux-design-system.github.io/), so please stay tuned.

-The [DB UI ecosystem](https://db-ui.github.io/#en) are the technical products out of this Design System Version 2.
+[DB UX Design System Version 3](https://db-ux-design-system.github.io/) is the successor of the [DB UI ecosystem](https://db-ui.github.io/#en), that were the technical products out of this DB UX Design System Version 2.

 <!--